phuongnttruong/Cyber-Security-Base-2023-Course-Project-I/README.md

 ### Flaw's Location: https://github.com/phuongnttruong/Cyber-Security-Base-2023-Course-Project-I/blob/c75cbbb81f330a03c93b5f18f34fd581356ebdde/cyber%20security%20project/src/pages/views.py#L73
 Broken access control is a serious vulnerability that is frequently encountered and needs to be addressed, particularly for websites that handle sensitive or personal information.
 I introduced this flaw in the code by allowing anyone to access the "finish" page regardless of whether they have completed the quiz or not.

 In this code, I introduce a query parameter passed in the URL.
-If the value of passed is set to 1 in the URL, it will bypass the access control check and grant access to the topic regardless of the user's authorization.
+The 'passed' session variable will always be set to 1, regardless of the actual value of the 'passed' parameter.
+This could potentially allow unauthorized access to certain resources or functionalities that are intended to be restricted based on the value of 'passed'.
 This creates a broken access control vulnerability, as an attacker can manipulate the URL to access topics without the necessary privileges.
 To mitigate this vulnerability, proper access control checks should be implemented within the topicView function or in the surrounding code.
 This can involve checking the user's authentication status, role-based permissions, or any other authorization mechanism based on the application's requirements.

-In this modified code, the access control check is performed directly within the topicView function using request.user.is_authenticated.
-This checks if the user is authenticated or logged in.
-If the user is authenticated, the function proceeds to render the 'pages/topic.html' template.
-Otherwise, if the user is not authenticated, the function returns an HttpResponse with an error message indicating the need to log in for accessing the topic.
-It assumes that the authentication system is properly configured and user authentication is working as expected.
+To fix the broken access control flaw in the code, you should update the logic to properly handle the value of the 'passed' parameter and ensure that the 'passed' session variable is set based on that value.
+Here's an updated version of the code. the value of the 'passed' parameter is properly checked using an if-else condition.
+If the value is '1', the 'passed' session variable is set to 1, indicating that the access is allowed.
+Otherwise, if the value is not '1', the 'passed' session variable is set to 0, indicating that the access is denied.

+By including this check, you ensure that the 'passed' session variable is set correctly based on the value of the 'passed' parameter, and the access control mechanism is working as intended.
 ### source: https://docs.djangoproject.com/en/4.2/topics/auth/default/
 ```
-from django.http import HttpResponse
 def topicView(request, tid):
-    if request.user.is_authenticated:
-        passed = request.GET.get('passed')
+    passed = request.GET.get('passed')  # Retrieve the 'passed' parameter from the request
     if passed == '1':
         request.session['passed'] = 1
     else:
         request.session['passed'] = 0

     request.session['topic'] = tid
     print("SESSION TOPIC SET TO: ", tid)
     topic = find_topic(tid)
     return render(request, 'pages/topic.html', {'topic': topic})
-    else:
-        # Handle unauthorized access, such as redirecting to a login page or displaying an error message
-        return HttpResponse("Unauthorized access.")
   ```

 ## Flaw 2: [A03:2021 – Injection](https://owasp.org/Top10/A03_2021-Injection/)